This article was automatically translated from the original Turkish version.

 After all, as children, every experience is new.

-Almost every moment leaves a distinct memory.
+Almost every moment leaves a distinct mark in memory.

 But as we grow older, things change.

-Each moment passes, and days begin to blur into one another.
+I pass through each moment; days begin to blur into one another.

-And time speeds up.
+And time accelerates.

 Because now, rarely does anything happen for the first time.